 A big band is a type of musical ensemble that originated in the United States during the early 1910s and dominated Jazz in the 1940s.
-Often associated with jazz and the Swing Era typically consisting of rhythm, brass, and woodwind instruments totalling approximately 12 to 25 musicians.
+Often associated with jazz and the Swing Era typically consisting of rhythm, brass, and woodwind instruments totaling approximately 12 to 25 musicians.
 Whew, glad we got that sorted out of the way.

 Jazz began in New Orleans in the early 1900s.
 Steamboats using the Mississippi helped spread the sound of jazz as many of the New Orleans jazz bands performed as entertainment on the boats.
 In the 1920s, the music of jazz began developing into a big band format combining elements of ragtime, black spirituals, blues, and European music.
 Some of the more popular early big bands included band members that would become future jazz stars and future big bandleaders such as Coleman Hawkins, Benny Goodman, Glenn Miller, Red Allen, Roy Eldridge, Benny Carter, and John Kirby.